 In 1802, when the Swedish chemist A.G.Ekaberg analyzed a mineral in Scandinavia, making their acid fluoride salt after recrystallization, leading to the discovery of the new element, he named the element tantalum referred to in Greek mythology, Jose Tantalus, the son of God’s name.

-Due to the nature of columbium and tantalum are very similar, people once thought that they are the same kind of elements.
-In 1809, the British chemist William Hyde Wollaston compared tantalum and Columbium oxide, although different density value, he believes that the two are identical material.
+Due to the nature of columbium and tantalum being very similar, people once thought that they are the same kind of elements.
+In 1809, the British chemist William Hyde Wollaston compared tantalum and Columbium oxide, although different density value, he believes that the two are identical materials.

-In 1844, the German chemist Heinrich Rose dismissed the conclusion that tantalum and Columbium is the same element, and identified that they are two different elements by chemical methods.
-He named them as “Niobium” and “Pelopium”.
+In 1844, the German chemist Heinrich Rose dismissed the conclusion that tantalum and Columbium are the same element, and identified that they are two different elements by chemical methods.
+He named them “Niobium” and “Pelopium”.

 Scientists first extract tantalum from niobium with the method of hierarchical crystallization, which is found by de Marinilla in 1866.
 Today, scientists are using a solvent extraction method for the solution containing fluoride.

-The preparation of tantalum is the process of reducing pure tantalum compound to metal tantalum.
-The raw materials are five tantalum oxide, tantalum chloride, five tantalum fluoride and fluoride (such as K2TaF7,).
-The reducing agent is sodium, magnesium and other active metals and carbon and hydrogen.
+The preparation of tantalum is the process of reducing pure tantalum compounds to metal tantalum.
+The raw materials are five tantalum oxide, tantalum chloride, five tantalum fluoride, and fluoride (such as K2TaF7,).
+The reducing agent is sodium, magnesium, other active metals, and carbon and hydrogen.
 The melting point of tantalum is as high as 3669K, so it is powder or spongy metal after reduction.
 It is necessary to further smelting or refining, in order to get dense metal.

 The tantalum preparation methods are sodium thermal reduction, carbon thermal reduction, and molten salt electrolysis.
 Sodium thermal reduction of potassium tantalate is the most widely used method of tantalum production in the world.